dcancelmo/dcancelmo.github.io/README.md

 # Personal Site

-Work in progress personal site built using HTML and CSS to teach myself the fundamentals.
+Work in progress personal site

 ## TODO:
 * Descriptions of how each skill has been used